microsoft/testfx-docs/RFCs/010-MapNotRunnableToFailed-Attribute.md

 # RFC 010 - Map not runnable tests to failed via runsettings

 ## Motivation
-Some tests which have incompatible signature and cannot be executed are marked as skipped with warnings being thrown.
+Some tests which have incompatible signature and cannot be executed are skipped with warnings being thrown.
 User should be able to configure to fail a test if it is not runnable.

 ### Proposed solution